 The IR receiver module is designed with high immunity against ambient light and is capable of continuous data transmission at up to 2400 bps or higher.
 The band-pass filter and AGC suppress unexpected noise to avoid false triggering.
 The module responds to the IR beam only if its carrier frequency is close to the centre frequency of the band pass.

-Working of the circuit is simple.
 Three mini crocodile clips are used to connect the circuit to the positive, negative and output of the module.
 If the module is properly working, its output remains 5 volts.
 This makes the cathode of LED1 high.
 So LED1 doesn’t glow and the buzzer remains silent.

 When you focus the remote handset onto the IR receiver and press any switch, the output of the IR receiver sinks current.
 So LED1 starts flashing and the buzzer beeps in sync with the pulsations of the IR beam.
 On the other hand, if your IR receiver module is faulty, the output of the module does not sink current when you focus the remote handset towards the module and press any switch.
 So neither LED1 flashes, nor the buzzer beeps in sync with the pulsations of the IR beam.